|Course Level||Level 3|

 Pay in Full: (£75Discount) £310

-The course has been endorsed under the ABC Awards’ Quality Licence Scheme.
-This means that OHSC has undergone an external quality check to ensure that the organisation and the courses it offers, meet certain quality criteria.
-The completion of this course alone does not lead to an Ofqual regulated qualification but may be used as evidence of knowledge and skills towards regulated qualifications in the future.
-The unit summary can be used as evidence towards Recognition of Prior Learning if you wish to progress your studies in this sector.
-To this end the learning outcomes of the course have been benchmarked at Level 3 against level descriptors published by Ofqual, to indicate the depth of study and level of difficulty involved in successful completion by the learner.
+The course has been endorsed under the ABC Awards and Certa Awards Quality Licence Scheme.
+This means that Oxford home study centre has undergone an external quality check to ensure that the organisation and the courses it offers, meet defined quality criteria.
+The completion of this course alone does not lead to a regulated qualification* but may be used as evidence of knowledge and skills gained.
+The Learner Unit Summary may be used as evidence towards Recognition of Prior Learning if you wish to progress your studies in this subject.
+To this end the learning outcomes of the course have been benchmarked at Level 3 against level descriptors published by Ofqual, to indicate the depth of study and level of demand/complexity involved in successful completion by the learner.